 Fees and location

-My fee for couple's therapy is $180 (per 1-hour session).
-This includes applicable taxes.
+My fee for couple's therapy is $180 + HST (per 1-hour session).
 I provide a free, initial 30-minute consultation by phone or video (Zoom or Doxy).
-Fees are payable by e-transfer at the time of the session.
+Fees are payable by e-transfer at the time of the session and receipts are issued promptly.
 You may wish to check with your insurance provider or your employer to confirm that the services of a registered psychotherapist are covered under your plan.
 My office is located in west Toronto, however I am currently offering online sessions only and these sessions are available throughout the Province of Ontario.